dkgolfnut5192/YourControls_Just-Flight_DUKE_B60_TURBINE-/README.md

 *** Please kindly note that this plane from MSFS has numerous unselectable switches.
 This is a MSFS model/featureset issue, not a YC's or the Profile I created issue.

 FIXED:
+  # 10/22/2024
+    - Reported issue for line 375.
+Fopund a few blank Vars
   # 10/17/2024
     - Initial release 10/17/2024